OrderFusion: Encoding Orderbook for End-to-End Probabilistic Intraday Electricity Price Forecasting: Introduction

-Furthermore, being motivated by the risk management needs of asset-backed traders, as well as perhaps by purely financial speculative traders, probabilistic forecasts will generally be more useful than point estimates.
-This compounds the modeling challenge.
-Whilst there has been extensive research on probabilistic day-ahead forecasting~\cite{9788043, variance_stab, yu2025pricefmfoundationmodelprobabilistic}, and an emerging body of research on the properties of the intraday price dynamics~\cite{drek, 24Multivariate, nickelsen2025bayesian, }, a fully informative methodology for probabilistic CID forecasting remains under-researched.

-Moreover, whilst continuous trading is the norm in financial capital markets, as an energy commodity, traders in the CID electricity market submit bids and offers for electricity tied to specific delivery times~\cite{Ensemble}.
+Moreover, whilst continuous trading is the norm in financial capital markets, intraday electricity trading is fundamentally different than typical financial orderbook settings: as an energy commodity, traders in the CID electricity market submit bids and offers for electricity tied to specific delivery times~\cite{Ensemble}.
 The first problem to be faced in practice, therefore, is to define the reference price to be forecast ahead of delivery.
-A common simple heuristic is to take the average of the bid and offer prices, but as an index, this will generally be too volatile and subject to price jumps close to delivery~\cite{price_jumps}.
-To support liquidity in trading and to offer more stable reference prices, the main European power exchange EPEX Spot provides CID indices, namely \( \mathrm{ID}_1 \), \( \mathrm{ID}_2 \), and \( \mathrm{ID}_3 \), which are defined as Volume-Weighted Average Prices (VWAPs) of executed bids and offers aggregated over progressively longer look-back periods prior to delivery.
+A common simple heuristic is to take the average of the bid and offer prices, but as an index, this will generally be too volatile and subject to price jumps close to electricity delivery times~\cite{price_jumps}.
+To support liquidity in trading and to offer more stable reference prices, the European power exchange (EPEX Spot) provides CID indices: \( \mathrm{ID}_1 \), \( \mathrm{ID}_2 \), and \( \mathrm{ID}_3 \), which are defined as Volume-Weighted Average Prices (VWAPs) of executed bids and offers aggregated over progressively longer periods prior to delivery, as illustrated in Fig.~\ref{orderbookvisualization*}.

+CID prices are not merely financial signals: they provide operationally relevant information for imbalance-risk management and demand-side flexibility.
+Accurate probabilistic forecasts of these prices can therefore support uncertainty-aware decision-making by balancing-responsible parties and asset operators under increasing renewable variability.
+This places probabilistic CID price forecasting within the broader scope of power system operation, computing, and economics.

+Conventional methods for forecasting these CID indices rely heavily on 1D encoding via domain feature extraction (e.g., mean price, total traded volume, and VWAP)~\cite{Trading, Simulation, yu2025orderbookfeaturelearningasymmetric}, directly aggregating over buy and sell sides.
+This aggregation overlooks buy-sell interactions~\cite{nagel1995unraveling}.
+The close buy-sell relationship is shown in Fig. \ref{fig:buy-sell*}.
+Moreover, this manual feature extraction breaks the end-to-end learning, restricting the model from forming expressive representations from the orderbook.
+In contrast to 1D encoding, advanced time-series models encode the orderbook as 2D sequence~\cite{FEDFormer, iTrans, PatchTST, TimesNet, TimeXer}, preserving the temporal information.
+However, these models still lack the inductive bias arising from buy–sell interactions, requiring large number of parameters to approximate such dynamics and leading to suboptimal performance.
+Motivated by the unique structure of the CID electricity market, we propose {OrderFusion}, which is designed for delivery-tied electricity trading and explicitly captures buy-sell interaction-aware representation from the orderbook data.